prebid/prebid.github.io/guide.md

 - [sidebar](#Sidebar)
 - [messages](#Messages)

-The contents of these files are used in the Prebid site as key/value collections.
+The contents of these files are used throughout the Prebid site for dynamically creating the navigation and displaying messages.

-See the **Data Structure** section for a review on how the data is structured and sample code.

 **_layouts**